alberacca/Lyapunov-spectrum/README.md

-# Lyapunov-exponents
+# Lyapunov-spectrum

-Compute first m largest lyapunov exponents without the Jacobian of the system
+Jacobian-free implementation for the computation of the first m largest lyapunov exponents and Kaplan-Yorke dimension of a dynamical system.
+The algorithm requires only the right hand side of the nonlinear governing equations.

+The exponents are computed following the orthonormalization algorithm of Benettin et al. (https://doi.org/10.1007/BF02128236).
+Kaplan-Yorke dimension (https://doi.org/10.1007/BFb0064319).